cran/parsnip/tests/testthat/_snaps/args_and_modes.md

       decision_tree(mode = "regression", engine = "C5.0")
     Condition
       Error in `decision_tree()`:
       !
-Available modes for engine C5.0 are: 'unknown', 'classification'
+Available modes for engine C5.0 are: "unknown" and "classification".

 ---